Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

 excerpt: "Connect to Microsoft Graph and use Powershell to retrieve PSTN and Direct Routing Call Records"
 ---

-> All credit goes to this blog - script on Github [leeford-Get-TeamsPSTNCallRecords](https://github.com/leeford/Get-TeamsPSTNCallRecords)
+> This post is an exercise and all credit goes to this blog - script on Github by  [leeford-Get-TeamsPSTNCallRecords](https://github.com/leeford/Get-TeamsPSTNCallRecords)

 There are a couple of ways to retrieve basic information for PSTN calls whether is Microsoft's dial plans or direct routing.
 The easiest way would be from the Teams' Admin Center -> Analytics & Reports -> Usage Report.

 ![](../assets/images/TeamsAdminCenterAnalytics-Reports.png)